mchav/froid/README.md

 ## Contributing

-A lot of what there is to do is create the bindings for the other types in `android` and `android.support`.
+A lot of what there is to do is create the bindings for the other types in `android`.
+For classes such as adapters/fragments read [this](http://mchav.github.io/functional-inheritance-in-android/) to learn about the design philosophy for subclassing.
 Any PRs of this nature are welcome.

+## Implemented

+* Activities
+* Animation
+* View
+* Some basic widgets
+* Intents
+* Logging

+## Needed

+* TBA